Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The reprise of 'Married.'

-Let's face it, the entire Fraulein Schiender and Herr Schutlz relationship is the saddest part of the show
+Let's face it, the entire Fraulein Scheinder and Herr Schutlz relationship is the saddest part of the show.

 'I Don't Care Much.'